Theopetra Cave, a prehistoric site next to Meteora

 The Theopetra Cave documentation and Education Center

-Near the cave you can find the documentation and training center of the cave, which host the finds from the excavations that took place in the cave from 1987 to 2008.
-The purpose of the Center is to promote the cultural wealth of the cave and to give visitors the opportunity to familiarize with the notions of archaeology and prehistory.
+Near the cave, you can find the documentation and training center of the cave, which hosts the finds from the excavations that took place in the cave from 1987 to 2008.
+The purpose of the Center is to promote the cultural wealth of the cave and to give visitors the opportunity to familiarize themselves with the notions of archaeology and prehistory.